nebula-plugins/nebula-plugins.github.io/videos/charlotte_jug_2021_robertoperezalcolea.md

 ---
 layout: video-page
-title: Dependency Management at Scale (Spanish)
+title: Dependency Management at Scale
-id: jconfmexico2020_robertoperezalcolea
+id: charlotte_jug_2021_robertoperezalcolea
-youtube_id: "DykdvD6MTZY"
+youtube_id: "kCKjrWDMSg"
 ---

-## Dependency Management at Scale [Spanish] (Roberto Perez Alcolea)
+## Dependency Management at Scale (Roberto Perez Alcolea)

 In an environment where software is constantly changing and new versions of a library should be distributed across thousands of projects, how can you know that your projects are using the right version of a given dependency?
 What if a OSS library introduces a security vulnerability and you need to make sure that no one is using it in your company?
 What if an internal library introduces a bad change and you need everyone to upgrade/downgrade?
 Automating these for hundreds or thousands of engineers is crucial.